 Speed tests

-- Speed test results: IPVanish dropped our download speeds by an average of 18%, which is minimal.
+- Speed test results: IPVanish dropped our download speeds by 23%.

-A VPN tends to slow down your internet speed as it encrypts your data.
-While a small lag may be expected, it shouldn't affect your overall ability to connect to your network.
+A VPN typically slows down your internet speed as it encrypts your data.
+While a slight lag may be expected, it shouldn't affect your overall ability to connect to your network.

-The speed test was conducted on a PC laptop running Windows 11 from a physical location in the U.S.
+The speed test was conducted on a Macbook running Sequoia 15.5 from a physical location in the U.S.

-We like that IPVanish displays the load for all of its servers, which helped us when selecting servers to test.
-It recommends selecting servers with lower value load percentages since they're being used by less people.
+We like that IPVanish displays the load for all its servers, which helped us select servers to test.
+It recommends selecting servers with lower value load percentages since fewer people are using them.

 Netflix tests

-- Netflix test results: IPVanish allowed us to watch Netflix in the U.S., Canada, and U.K., but failed to unblock Netflix Australia.
+- Netflix test results: IPVanish successfully unblocked watch Netflix in the U.S., Canada, and the U.K., but struggled to load Netflix Australia.

 Streaming services like Netflix offer different content to subscribers in different regions.
 You may be based in the U.S., but if you want to watch a show available on Netflix U.K., you'll need a VPN to cover your current location and access the U.K. content.